 Frakes is generally interested in empirical research in the areas of health law and innovation policy.
 His research in health is largely focused on understanding how certain legal and financial incentives affect the decisions of physicians and other health care providers.
-His research in innovation policy centers on the relationship between the financing of the U.S. Patent and Trademark Office.
+His research in innovation policy centers on exploring the determinants of behaviors and outcomes at the U.S. Patent and Trademark Office.

 Frakes’ scholarship has appeared in leading economics, law and medicine journals, including the American Economic Review, American Economic Journal: Economic Policy, Review of Economics and Statistics, Stanford Law Review, University of Chicago Law Review and JAMA